Extreme nesting in the conformal loop ensemble: Weighted loops and Gaussian free field extremes

 Now consider the case $\Lambda_\mu^\star(0)=\infty$, which implies that $\lp_0(0) = 0$.
 As in the case $\Lambda_\mu^\star(0)<\infty$, it suffices to show that for every $\eps>0$, there exists $\delta>0$ such that

-Choose $\eta >0$ small enough that $\lp\Lambda_\kappa^\star(\lp) \geq 1-2/\kappa-3\kappa/32-\eps/2$ whenever $\lp \in (0,\eta)$.
-Then choose $\delta > 0$ small enough that $\Lambda_\mu^\star(x)\geq 2/\eta$ for all $x\in(-\delta/\eta,\delta/\eta)$ (this is possible by lower semicontinuity of $\Lambda^\star$).
+Choose $\eta>0$ small enough that $\lp\Lambda_\kappa^\star(\lp) \geq 1-2/\kappa-3\kappa/32-\eps/2$ whenever $\lp\in(0,\eta)$.
+Then choose $\delta> 0$ small enough that $\Lambda_\mu^\star(x)\geq 2/\eta$ for all $x\in(-\delta/\eta,\delta/\eta)$ (this is possible by lower semicontinuity of $\Lambda^\star$).
 Again abbreviating $\TLoopcount_{z}(e^{-n})$ as $\TLoopcount$, we write

-Bounding the conditional probability by 1 and using our choice of $\eta$, we see that the first term is bounded above by $e^{-n(\g(0,0) - \eps)}$.
-For the second term, we note by \eqref{eqn::cramer_strong} in \hyperref[thm::cramer]{Cram\'er's theorem} that the conditional probability is bounded above by
+Bounding the conditional probability by 1 and using our choice of $\eta$, we see that the first term is bounded above by $e^{-n(\gamma_\kappa(0,0) - \eps)}$.
+For the second term, we note by~\eqref{eqnpcramer_strong} in \hyperref[thmpcramer]{Cram\'er's theorem} that the conditional probability is bounded above by